urql-graphql/urql/docs/basics/svelte.md

 execute a query with a different `context`.
 Triggering a query programmatically may be useful in a couple of cases.
 It can for instance be used to refresh data.

 We can trigger a new query update by changing out the `context` of our `operationStore`.
+While we can simply assign a new context value using `$todos.context = {}` we can also use the store's `reexecute` method as syntactic sugar for this:

 ```jsx
 <script>